salaboy/from-monolith-to-k8s/workshop.md

 Now, **you have everything ready to deploy your Cloud-Native applications to Kubernetes**. :tada: :tada:

-# Version 1: Deploying a Cloud-Native Application
+# Version 1: Cloud-Native App

 In this section you will be deploying a Conference Cloud-Native application composed by 4 simple services.